Fighting Food Insecurity at Our Food Bank Near Harrisburg, PA

 30% of Harrisburg City Residents are Food Insecure

 Poverty and food insecurity tend to go hand-in-hand.
-Of the 40 million people in the United States living below the poverty line in 2017, every 1 in 8 had limited access to food due to a lack of adequate income.
+Of the 40 million people in the United States living below the poverty line in 2017, every 1 in 8 had limited access to nutritious food due to a lack of adequate income.
+Since the 2020 pandemic, these numbers have increased to every 1 in 5 in Pennsylvania alone.

 If we zoom in on the statistics for our state’s capital, 29.9% of Harrisburg’s residents (or approximately 14,700) are considered to be living below the poverty line and could be potentially struggling with food security.
 The worst part?
 That number is 13.1% higher than the national average.